 Finishing in the cum laude at Stephen F. Austin High School, I now attend the University of Houston.
 I'm currently in my second year there, working towards a computer science degree with a possibility of a minor in either business or education.
 Most of my tutoring experienced comes from being tutored myself, so I hope to improve on the ways that were brought onto me and extending other ways forward.
 I tutor computer science and mathematics as they are required for my degree, thus I must excel at them.
 My tutoring style is hands on with a emphasis on explaining things in a new way if an older way did not help.
 Outside of education, I enjoy playing video games and exercising.

-University of Houston - Current Undergrad, Computer Science
+Undergraduate Degree: University of Houston - Current Undergrad, Computer Science

 What is your teaching philosophy?

 If students cannot understand something one way, introduce it in a new way.

 What might you do in a typical first session with a student?

 Introduce each other, and look over their homework and test grades to get a feel for their skill level.